 All meals while at the field camp, except three dinners, are covered by the program fee.
 While camping and staying in Nathrop, cooking and eating will be done on a communal basis.
 Everyone is expected to contribute his/her share of the chores such as cooking, washing dishes, and keeping the camp clean.
 Most duties are assigned on a rotating basis.
 Each person will be responsible for preparing his or her own lunch for the day.
 At Ft.
 Lewis College, most dinners will be taken in the campus cafeteria.
 Meals in Bowling Green and during travel to and from BGSU to the field camp are not covered.

 Travel will be in university-owned 15-passenger vans occupied by no more than 10 persons.
 At least one staff member or one graduate assistant will be in each van at all times.
 Additional rental vehicles may be employed.
 Vehicles will be operated only by designated drivers cleared by the university's risk management office.
-Students are permitted to bring their own cars to the field course, but use of student cars for transportation to and from the field areas will not be permitted.
 Students will not be permitted to drive the vans for personal use for reasons of cost, liability, and insurance.
 All routine transportation costs are included in the course fee.

 Questions concerning the field course and paper copies of the application form may be obtained from or addressed to: